 Thus, the concept of “refusing to give in” does not apply in such cases.

-There can be one of several reasons that this particular toddler was screaming, but we all know that sometimes there’s no trigger; the toddler or preschooler simply likes to emit high-pitched, super loud shrieks and screams.
+There can be one of several reasons that this particular toddler was screaming, but we all know that sometimes there’s no trigger; the toddler or preschooler simply ENJOYS making high-pitched, super loud shrieks and screams.